B-characters Bedazzle in B-movie.

 The plot focuses on Steve’s burgeoning showbiz career, mainly because Jane is laser-focused on having her man be a wild success.
 She is once again written as a shallow gold-digger who doesn’t want to just be married – she wants her spouse to be able to afford an apartment on Park Avenue.
 And here’s the strange thing: I don’t think the writers, Cy Howard and Parke Levy, were being insulting to her, but just flowing with the tenor of the times, where a woman’s laudable ambition was to marry a man of wealth, rather than to seek a career of her own or even be independent.

-Throughout GOES WEST, director Hal Walker allows Martin and Lewis their space, to once again steal the show, with their many comedy skits and musical numbers: this film may be the first time they do their renowned nightclub shtick of Dean attempting to sing a number while Jerry conducts the orchestra (Singing A Vagabond Song).
+Throughout GOES WEST, director Hal Walker allows Martin and Lewis their space, to once again steal the show, with their many comedy skits and musical numbers, GOES WEST marking the first time onscreen they perform their renowned nightclub shtick of Dean attempting to sing a number while Jerry conducts the orchestra (Singing A Vagabond Song).
 No movie can quite convey how this unique, frenetic shtick was received by the audiences of the day, as we see Steve and Seymour do the bit on live TV – their timing is impeccable, the jokes rapid-fire, the slapstick inimitable, the whole package an hilarious shot to the sternum – while their television audience simply watches without laughing, because the bit is meant to be an “intrusion” into Martin’s song.
 So are we meant to believe the studio is broadcasting this singer trying to get a song in while being trolled by an ass-klown, without either cutting away to a commercial or just having security throw the bums out?